LAW-20034 - Introduction to Public International Law

 Description for 2024/25

-This module provides students with an opportunity to look beyond the domestic and examine the legal rules and institutions that govern and influence world politics.
-Public international law is the body of law that deals with interactions and relations among states, as well as international organisations and increasingly transnational actors such as corporations and NGOs.
+This module provides you with an opportunity to look beyond the domestic and examine the legal rules and institutions that govern and influence world politics.
+Public international law is the body of law that deals with interactions and relations among states as well as international organisations and increasingly transnational actors, such as corporations and non-governmental organisations.
 International law today is more complex, interesting and topical than at any time in history.
-The current conflict in Syria, the fight against ISIS, climate change or Brexit all involve areas of international law such as the laws of war, the UN Charter, the law of the sea and the law of treaties.
-This survey course provides an overview of the subjects, sources and general principles of international law, as well as an introduction to more specific themes like the resolution of international disputes, the law governing the use of force and sovereign immunities.
+Subjects such as war, trade, climate change, pandemics and human rights are all heavily regulated by international standards.
+This survey course provides an overview of the institutions, sources and general principles of international law as well as an introduction to more specific themes like the law governing the use of force and sovereign immunities and the resolution of international disputes.

 Aims